BlackTesseract/BruteForcePass/README.md

 # BruteForcePass

-Creates Password based on arguments and default pre- and suffixes
+Creates Password based on arguments and default pre- and suffixes.

 ## Warning
 Due to the nature of this script, it is not recommended to use it on a production system.